 This requires two people.
 Remove the bolt from the coupler (#080027) or the motor side of the slip clutch.
-Wrap the cable around a dowel to pull the cable.
-Pull on the dowel to remove a few feet of cable from the cable reels.
+Wrap the cable/rope around a dowel.
+Pull on the dowel to remove a few feet of cable/rope from the reels.

-AWARNING DO NOT PULL DIRECTLY ON THE CABLE.

-Remove cables equally on either side until the cover is in place.
+AWARNING DO NOT PULL DIRECTLY ON THE CABLE/ROPE.
+Remove cables/rope equally on either side until the cover is in place.
 It may be necessary to remove the lid to accomplish this and to unroll some of the fabric manually before pulling it into the track.